MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - It has been identified in previous iterations that the `players` structure which stores the players names is used for both `presentation` and `business` logic.
 To remove dependencies, a new structure will be created to store the same information and it will be used at `process` methods
             - Create and use new players structure called `playersProcess` - temporary name
             - Update `playersProcess` at `processAdd` method and `players` just at `addPrint` method
+            - Replace at `howManyPlayers` method to use `playersProcess` new data structure since it is just used for `process` methods